makeabilitylab/physcomp/electronics/leds.md

 {:toc}
 ---

 Second only to [resistors](resistors.md), light-emitting diodes (LEDs) are the most common electrical components used in physical computing.
 LEDs are power-efficient light sources *not* based on resistive properties and thus, are non-ohmic devices.
 They come in a variety of shapes and sizes (see image below).
+In this lesson, you will learn about diodes and how they work before diving into LEDS, the importance of current-limiting resistors, and how to use them.

 ![](assets/images/Verschiedene_LEDs_FromWikipedia.jpg)
 **Figure.**  LEDs range in color, size, and shape.
 Image from [Wikipedia](https://en.wikipedia.org/wiki/File:Verschiedene_LEDs.jpg).